 The pigments and dyes, though they make up only a minor percentage of the lipstick’s composition, are certainly the most important, as they impart the colour of the lipstick.
 Pigments are coloured compounds that are insoluble, whilst dyes are more commonly either liquids themselves, or soluble.
 The manner in which they provide colour can also vary.
 Carmine red, also known as carminic acid, is a common red pigment, which is derived from cochineal bugs, a variety of scale insects that live on cacti.
 It is prepared by boiling the insect bodies in ammonia or sodium carbonate solution, filtering, and then adding hydrated potassium aluminium sulfate (more commonly known as alum).

-Of course, red is not the only lipstick colour, and in order to achieve the wide range of colours available today, other pigments and dyes are needed, of which there are a variety.
-Additionally, other compounds can be added in order to alter the intensity of the red coloured pigments and dyes.
-Titanium dioxide, a white compound in isolation, is a common addition, which can be added to red dyes in varying amounts to produce a range of pink coloured lipsticks.
+Of course, red is not the only lipstick colour, and in order to achieve the wide range of colours available today, other pigments and dyes are needed, of which there is a variety.
+Additionally, other compounds can be added in order to alter the intensity of the red-coloured pigments and dyes.
+Titanium dioxide, a white compound in isolation, is a common addition, which can be added to red dyes in varying amounts to produce a range of pink-coloured lipsticks.

 Several other compounds can be added in small quantities to provide moisturising qualities, or to provide a pleasant fragrance that also masks the smells of the other compounds that make up the lipstick.
 Interestingly, capsaicin, the major capsaicinoid compound in chillis which is largely responsible for spiciness, can also sometimes be found in lipsticks.
 Its presence is down to its ability to act as a minor skin irritant, which means it can cause lips to appear plumper.